divs1210/recursor/README.md

 1. No varargs - `(recfn f [x & xs])` ❌
 2. No destructuring hashmaps in arguments vector `(recfn f [{:keys [a b]}])` ❌
-3. No mutual recursion support, use [trampoline](https://clojuredocs.org/clojure.core/trampoline) as usual
+3. No mutual recursion support - use [trampoline](https://clojuredocs.org/clojure.core/trampoline) as usual

 All this is subject to change.